Part 3: Create a Service Account #

 -

-Replace the Old Key Where Used: Implement the new key in all areas where the old key is currently utilized for authentication or access.
+Replace the Old Key Where Used: Implement the new key in all areas where the old key is currently used for authentication or access.

 -